igo95862/bubblejail/README.md

 Bubblejail, instead of trying to transparently overlay an existing home directory, creates a separate home directory.

 Every **Instance** represents a separate home directory.
-Typically, every sandboxed application has its own home directory.
+Typically, every sandboxed application has its own home directory stored under `~/.local/share/bubblejail/instances/`.

 Each instance has a `services.toml` file which defines the configuration of the instance such as system resources that the sandbox should have access to.